 Keeping Online Protected Health Information Safe

-By: David Toth, Director of Technology and Infrastructure
+By: David Toth, PhD.
+Director of Technology and Infrastructure

 One of the first decisions a facility must make when it comes to choosing an EHR is where the information will be hosted.
 Many EHR software companies give you the choice of having information stored on the cloud or on your own servers.
 Some give you the option of having your data stored and backed up on their own servers.
 Here are some reasons why vendor-sustained servers might be right for your security needs.

 It's the literal nuts and bolts.
 Offsite hosting takes care of basic essential services like power, cooling, fire suppression, and more.
 This can be a more daunting task than it initially appears for those who plan on running their own systems, and what seemed like a simple thing to implement can quickly escalate in terms of both capital cost and effort.

 2. Back Up: